 The Network Facilitator works with carers who are caring for someone who is a patient/client of Southern Adelaide Palliative Services and has a diagnosis of a life-limiting illness.
 We will visit you at a time and a place that suits you, usually in your own home.
 Together we will review how things are going for you and where the gaps maybe that could assist you in this rewarding and yet at times challenging role.

 In consultation with you, the Network Facilitator will seek local supports within your own networks or submit referrals to formal services to fill these gaps.
 The Network Facilitator can assist you to access and complete various forms for benefits or concessions, provide information, advocate on your behalf and be a sounding board and provide a listening ear.

-The Network Facilitator is unable to do hands-on tasks such as home or personal care and does not have financial resources to broker or pay for services.
-This role is one of providing information, emotional support and linkages with services and organisations who can assist.
+The Network Facilitator is unable to do hands-on tasks such as home or personal care and does not have financial resources to pay for services.
+Their role is one of providing information, emotional support and linkages with services and organisations who can assist.

 For further information please phone the Laurel Hospice on – 08 8275 1732.